Supply Chain Challenges: Freight Volume Rising, Driver Shortage Growing

 Consumers’ love for online shopping has also contributed to an enormous deduction of warehouse space.
 In response, many distribution centers have either added more operations or switched to a cross-docking approach, in which they borrow other facilities’ space for specific areas of transportation throughout the supply chain.

-Short-Term and Long-Term Solutions for Resolving Driver Capacity Challenges
+Short-Term and Long-Term Solutions for Resolving Driver Shortage Challenges

 The lack of experienced drivers contributes to the current market problem for the shipping industry.
 With long and irregular hours, along with lifestyle issues, low pay, and regulatory challenges, it is difficult to maintain the number, let alone increase, the number of available, experienced drivers.